Retrieve historical imagery

 - Click the image in the map window to open a pop-up for the image.

 The acquisition date for this image was December 15, 1978.
-You'll use this date in the next lesson when you filter the dataset.
+You'll use this date in the next section when you filter the dataset.
 First, you'll repeat the process for the 1980s, 1990s, and 2000s to find an image for each decade to use in your presentation.
 You will also do a search from 2010 until present day to find the most recent high-quality image.

 Remember to select images from the same time of year (within a three-month period).
 Seasonal differences in rainfall can affect the appearance of vegetation health.